-Darius Rucker has made quite the impact on country music since his first album Learn To Live was released in 2008.
+Darius Rucker has made quite an impact on country music since his first album Learn To Live released in 2008.
 The South Carolina native originally made a name for himself as the lead singer of Hootie & the Blowfish before embarking on a solo career.
-Now he's one of the best known country artists and a member of the Grand Ole Opry.
+Now he's one of the best-known country artists and a member of the Grand Ole Opry.

 Not only did Rucker become the first Black singer to reach number one on the country charts since Charley Pride in the '80s, but he was also the first Black artist to win a Best New Artist award from the Country Music Association (CMA Awards).

 1. "For The First Time"

-Released in 2017, this country song hit number one on the country charts.
+This song from the album When Was the Last Time reached No. 1 on the country charts in 2017.
 According to Rucker, it's one of the most personal songs he's ever written.
-All about hitting those bucket list items in your life and trying new things, he felt like it was the perfect country song.
+All about accomplishing those bucket list items in your life and trying new things, he felt like it was the perfect country song.

-From Rucker's 2009 country album Learn To Live this song is pure feel-good.
-Another number one country hit for the singer, it still holds up as an upbeat tune you can't help but sing along with.
+From Rucker's 2009 country album Learn To Live, this song is pure feel-good.
+Another No. 1 country hit for the singer; it still holds up as an upbeat tune, and you can't help but sing along.

 3. "Homegrown Honey"